 The Syndicate matches its currency position so holds net assets across a number of currencies.
 The Syndicate takes into consideration the underlying currency of the Syndicate's required capital and invests its assets proportionately across these currencies so as to protect the solvency of the Syndicate, against variation in foreign exchange rates.
+It is noted that the Syndicate does not currently have great exposure to foreign currency risk, as the majority of its business is conducted in US Dollars.

 Sensitivity to changes

-The table below gives an indication of the impact on profit of a percentage change in the relative strength of US Dollars against the value of the Sterling, Euro, Canadian Dollar and Australian Dollar simultaneously.
-The analysis is based on the information as at 31 December 2022.
+The table below gives an indication of the impact on profit of a percentage change in the relative strength of US Dollars against the value of the Sterling, Euro and Canadian Dollar simultaneously.
+The analysis is based on the information as at 31st December 2022.